statox/NWotD/README.md

 - [`feh`](https://feh.finalrewind.org/) Used to set up the desktop wallpaper.
 For now this is only tested on i3, for Gnome `man feh` recommends using `gsettings set org.gnome.desktop.background picture-uri file:///path` instead.
 - [`zoom`](https://zoom.us/) This program can change the virtual background you use on zoom
+- [`jq`](https://jqlang.github.io/jq/) Used to parse the APOD API output.
+Could probably be replaced by a simple regex but eh 🤷

 ## Installation